Cozy Peach Kitchen

 1. Make the pesto: In a blender, pulse together the nuts and parmesan until mostly broken down.
 Add the basil (I recommend blanching it first, but this is completely optional), lemon juice, and salt.
 While the blender is running, drizzle in the olive oil.

-2. Make the sauce: Combine pesto with 3-4 tablespoons of pasta water to thin.
+2. Make the pesto sauce: Combine pesto with 3-4 tablespoons of pasta water to thin.
+When cooking the pasta, make sure to reserve at least ½ cup of the starchy pasta water before draining it.

 3. Saute the zucchini: Heat oil in a large skillet over medium-high heat.
 Once hot, add the sliced zucchini, Italian seasoning, and chickpeas.
 Cook for 8-10 minutes, until the zucchini is softened and golden.

 4. Put it all together: Toss the al dente pasta with the pesto sauce, zucchini, and chickpeas.
-Enjoy hot or chilled.
+Enjoy immediately for warm pesto pasta, or cover and chill for cold pasta.

 • Garnishes: I happened to be testing my nutritional yeast kale chips when I was testing this recipe, and let me tell you: crushed-up kale chips on top of pesto pasta is amazing.
 I definitely recommend trying it if you like kale chips.